Can You See Jerusalem’s Holy Sites in One Day?

 For those visiting Israel, a trip to the holy sites in Jerusalem is typically one of the highlights of their trip.
 But for travelers with limited time, I wondered if it is possible to see Jerusalem’s holy sites in one day.
 The answer is yes; it is possible to see the main holy sites of Jerusalem in one day.

 Jerusalem is a holy city for followers of Judaism, Christianity, and Islam.
 The main sites that can be seen in one day include the Dome of the Rock, Western Wall, Church of the Holy Sepulchre, Tower of David, as well as the various quarters of the Old City of Jerusalem.
-For those interested in seeing any additional holy sites in Jerusalem, a second day would likely be needed.
+For those interested in seeing any additional holy sites in Jerusalem, a second day would likely be needed—especially if you are planning a more relaxed Old City of Jerusalem tour or a detailed Church of the Holy Sepulchre tour.

 Video Highlights of Visiting Jerusalem's Holy Sites in a Single Day